 Learning Paper Mache

-I’d been wanting to give paper mache a go for ages after been inspired by some gorgeous little pots that I discovered were made from paper.
-I’d never really considered paper as a material that could be water tight or strong enough to be made into large objects, which is silly really because if we look back into history, paper mache has a rich history.
+I'd wanted to give paper mache a go for ages after being inspired by some gorgeous little pots that I discovered were made from paper.
+I never considered paper as a material that could be watertight or strong enough to be made into large objects, which is silly because if we look back into history, paper mache has a rich history.

 What is paper mache?

 Wikipedia describes Papier-mâché as a composite material consisting of paper pieces or pulp, sometimes reinforced with textiles, bound with an adhesive, such as glue, starch, or wallpaper paste.'